These Puppet settings are deprecated and will be removed in Puppet 5.0.

 In Puppet 5.0 and the Puppet Server version that supports it, “allow” and “deny” rules in

 cfacter setting was used to enable pre-releases of native Facter (distributed as the “cfacter” package) prior to the release of Facter 3.0.
 Now that native Facter is the default in

 puppet-agent packages, this setting has no purpose.

-configtimeout setting mashed the connect and read timeouts together, which could cause erroneous timeouts if everything was working fine but Puppet was transferring a very large file.
+configtimeout setting combined the connect and read timeouts, which could cause erroneous timeouts if everything was working fine but Puppet was transferring a very large file.
+The old

 It has been replaced by two new settings:

 http_connect_timeout— controls how long Puppet should attempt to make a connection.
 A short timeout for this is sensible, since an over-long connect time usually means something’s wrong.

 http_read_timeout— controls how long Puppet should allow transfers to continue.
 It’s normal to let this last a long time or be infinite, since some things just take a while to compile or download.